About Educational Quality

 TMU Student Academic Performance Summaries:

-This option provides a link to a set of summary reports taken from our Assessment Information Management System (AIMS).
-The reports summarize TMCS student assessment data organized around the Program-Level Learning Outcomes (PLOs) for each major and degree program.
+This option provides a link to a set of summary reports taken from the Assessment, Evaluation, Feedback, & Intervention System (AEFIS).
+The reports summarize TMU student assessment data organized around the Program-Level Learning Outcomes (PLOs) for each major and degree program.

 U.S. News "America's Best Colleges" TMU Ranking Summary:

 This provides a report summarizing the past six years of ranking data for TMU which is published in the annual edition of U.S. News "America's Best Colleges."

 Noel-Levitz Student Satisfaction Inventory (SSI) TMU Ratings: Every second year, the university participates in the national Noel-Levitz Student Satisfaction Inventory (SSI).
 This provides a link to a set of web pages summarizing TMU rating data for the past administrations of the SSI.

 The Common Data Set (CDS) initiative is a collaborative effort among data providers in the higher education community and publishers as represented by the College Board, Peterson's, and U.S. News & World Report.
 The combined goal of this collaboration is to improve the quality and accuracy of information provided to all involved in a student's transition into higher education, as well as to reduce the reporting burden on data providers.
 Data is presented in the same "common" format used by most higher education institutions to facilitate comparisons among institutions.